shanteacontrols/OpenDeck/README.md

 # OpenDeck MIDI Platform

 OpenDeck is a platform suited both for prototyping and developing custom MIDI controllers.
 Platform uses class-compliant USB MIDI which makes it compatible with any MIDI software on any OS.
 Main part of the platform is board on which various components used to build a MIDI controller can be connected.
-The board supports the following components:
+OpenDeck supports the following components:

 * Buttons
 * Encoders